 It all depends on what type of traveler you are… Do you like to be surrounded by English and other travelers?
+Do you feel uncomfortable only seeing locals and hearing Spanish?
 You definitely want Poblado.

-Personally, I travel to get to know locals, practice the language, learn from people unlike me, etc, and not to be surrounded by other travelers doing the same thing as me.
+Personally, I travel to interact with locals, practice the language, learn from people unlike me, etc, and not be surrounded by other travelers doing the same thing as me.
 That’s part of why I travel.
 If I wanted to hang out with other foreigners, speak English, and eat the same chain food as always, I would have just stayed home and never left.

 Here’s a thought exercise to determine what kind of traveler you are:

 - If you go to New York City, do you think Times Square is the best place and never leave or are you more interested in neighborhoods like the Meatpacking District, the Lower East Side, Harlem, etc?
 Do you want to eat where New Yorkers eat or where the tourist bus lets you off?